DLibatique/CLAS199-S20/_pages/4-grading.md

 Grades ending in .45 or greater will be rounded up to the nearest whole number; grades ending in .44 or less will be rounded down to the nearest whole number.

 The midterm will be administered in class on **Friday, March 13**.
+The midterm revisions will be due two weeks later, on **Friday, March 27**.
 The final will be administered at a date and time set by the registrar during the Spring 2020 exam period.

 ### Midterm or Final Alternative: Essay